-After the umbilical cord is cut at birth, a stump of tissue remains attached to your baby's navel (umbilicus).
+After the umbilical cord is cut at birth, a stump of tissue remains attached to your baby's belly button (navel).
 The stump gradually dries and shrivels until it falls off, usually 1 to 2 weeks after birth.
 It is important that you keep the umbilical cord stump and surrounding skin clean and dry.
 This basic care helps prevent infection.
 It may also help the umbilical cord stump to fall off and the navel to heal more quickly.

 Gently clean your baby's umbilical cord stump and the surrounding skin at least once a day and as needed during diaper changes or baths.

 - Soak a cotton swab in warm water and mild soap.
 Squeeze out the excess water.
 Gently wipe around the sides of the stump and the skin around it.
 Your doctor may recommend using rubbing alcohol instead of soap and water.
 If you use rubbing alcohol, first apply a gentle lotion around the stump.
 This can help protect your baby's sensitive skin.

 - Wipe away any wet, sticky, or dirty substances.

 - Gently pat dry the area with a soft cloth.

 The stump usually falls off in 1 or 2 weeks, but sometimes it takes longer.
 Continue to clean around the navel at least once a day until the navel has completely healed.

 You can help your baby's umbilical cord stump fall off and heal faster by keeping it dry between cleanings.

 - Keep your baby's diaper folded below the umbilical cord stump.
 If folding does not work well, try cutting out an area in the front of the diaper (before you put it on your baby) to keep the stump exposed to air.
 It also helps prevent diaper contents, such as urine, from irritating the stump.